-- Accordingly, we find the circuit court's conclusion M.B. was neglected based on an injurious environment resulting from respondent's substance abuse was not against the manifest weight of the evidence.
+¶ 27 Accordingly, we find the circuit court's conclusion M.B. was neglected based on an injurious environment resulting from Jerry's substance abuse was not against the manifest weight of the evidence.
 Since the State need only prove a single ground of abuse, neglect, or dependency to move the wardship proceedings to the second step, we do not address respondent's arguments about the other ground for the neglect finding.
 See Faith B., 216 Ill.
-2d at 14, 832 N.E.2d at 159. - As to the dispositional order, respondent does not raise any claims of error.
+2d at 14, 832 N.E.2d at 159.

+As to the dispositional order, respondent does not raise any claims of error.
 We note the State's evidence was sufficient to support the circuit court's dispositional order.
-The evidence showed respondent and Angela had not visited M.B. while she was in care and had not completed an integrated assessment.
-The caseworker had been unable to refer both parents for services due to difficulties with communication and their refusal to sign consent forms. - ¶ 27 III.
-CONCLUSION - ¶ 28 For the reasons stated, we affirm the Vermilion County circuit court's judgment. - ¶ 29 Affirmed.
+The evidence showed respondent and Jerry had not visited M.B. while she was in care and had not even completed an integrated assessment.
+The caseworker had been unable to refer both parents for services due to difficulties with communication and their refusal to sign consent forms.
+While respondent and Jerry blamed the agency for their failures, the court found their failures were due to respondent's and Jerry's conduct and not the agency's actions.

+- ¶ 29 III.
+CONCLUSION

+- ¶ 30 For the reasons stated, we affirm the Vermilion County circuit court's judgment.

+- ¶ 31 Affirmed.